tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 ## Prerequisites

 * ODA Canvas runtime environment is installed.
 The installation instruction is available at [https://github.com/tmforum-oda/oda-canvas/tree/main/installation](https://github.com/tmforum-oda/oda-canvas/tree/main/installation).
-**  Setup kubectl to access the Kubernetes cluster control plane if it was not automatically configured during the ODA canvas installation.
+* Kubectl to access the Kubernetes cluster control plane is configured.
+It may have been automatically configured during the ODA canvas installation.
 * Access to the Open API Reference implementation
 * npm or its equivalent.
 NPM version 8.19.4 has been used for this tutorial.
 * mongodb. mongodb-community@8.0 has been used for this tutorial.